Sally Louisa Tompkins

-Sally Louisa Tompkins (November 9, 1833 – July 25, 1916) was a humanitarian, nurse, philanthropist and the first woman to have been formally inducted into an army in American history.
-Many believe that she was also the only woman officially commissioned in the Confederate Army.
-She is best-remembered for privately sponsoring a hospital in Richmond, Virginia to treat soldiers wounded in the American Civil War.
-Under her supervision she had the lowest death rate of any hospital Union or Confederate, during the Civil War.
+Sally Louisa Tompkins (November 9, 1833 – July 25, 1916) was a Confederate nurse and the first woman to have been formally inducted into an army in American history.
+She may have been the only woman officially commissioned in the Confederate Army.
+She is best remembered for privately sponsoring a hospital in Richmond, Virginia to treat soldiers wounded in the American Civil War.
+Under her supervision, she had the lowest death rate of any hospital Union or Confederate, during the Civil War.
 She has been remembered as the "Angel of the Confederacy".